 #1 It’s not actually Devilman?

 This is a bizarre case.
-Go Nagai’s Devilman manga would go on to become one of his most renowned works, which has been expanded upon and remade numerous times since its debut in the early 70s, much like his Cutie Honey franchise.
-It’s an anime classic with a storyline many are intimately familiar with… except for those who watched the original anime adaptation of the series.
+Go Nagai‘s Devilman manga would go on to become one of his most renowned works.
+One that has been expanded upon and remade numerous times since its debut in the early 70s.
+It’s a manga classic with a storyline many are intimately familiar with… except for those who watched the original anime adaptation of the series.

-Perhaps due to the anime beginning less than a month after the manga first saw publication, the story deviates almost as soon as it starts.
+Perhaps due to the anime starting less than a month after the manga first saw publication, the story deviates almost as soon as it begins.
 The basic premise of a human fusing with the spirit of a demonic warrior is there, but the context around it is entirely different.
 Major characters of the story like Ryo Asuka are missing entirely, whereas others are present, but lack their memorable arcs.
-Sirene and Psycho Jenny are great examples, as both are just treated like generic baddies to be defeated with no greater significance to the story.
+Sirene and Psycho Jenny are great examples, as both are here treated like generic baddies.
+Easily defeated with no greater significance to the story.

 The tone & atmosphere of the series are also notably different.
-It feels more like an eccentric superhero story now, owing to the bodged adaptation of Devilman’s character design and an insistence of having him wrestle with monsters while loudly proclaiming the name of his every attack.
-I know that the theme song became a bit of an earworm after being featured in Devilman Crybaby, but after 39 episodes of hearing a dude shout DEVIL CHOP!
+It feels more like an eccentric superhero story now, owing to the bodged adaptation of Devilman’s character design.
+As well as an insistence of having him wrestle with monsters while loudly proclaiming the name of his every attack.
+I know that the theme song became iconic after being featured in Devilman Crybaby.
+After 39 episodes of hearing a dude shout DEVIL CHOP!
 DEVIL KICK!
-DEVIL BEAM! every 5 seconds you’ll never want to hear it again.
+DEVIL BEAM! every 5 seconds, though, you’ll never want to hear it again.

 #2 Monster-of-the-week taken too far

-Devilman was meant to be the vanguard of a demonic invasion by seizing the body of Akira Fudo and infiltrating human society.
-However, he falls in love with Miki Makimura, the daughter of the family he moves in with after the death of Akira’s father.
-Thus he vows to become a protector of mankind instead, which doesn’t go over well with his old comrades.
+Devilman was meant to be the vanguard of a demonic invasion.
+He was to seize the body of Akira Fudo and infiltrate human society.
+However, he falls in love with Miki Makimura; the daughter of the family he moves in with after the death of Akira’s father.
+Thus he vows to become a protector of mankind instead.
+Something which doesn’t go over well with his old comrades.

 Every week sees Akira/Devilman taking on another demon hellbent on getting revenge on the traitor who ruined their plans.
-This works well with the new superhero-like direction of the story and some episodes were pretty nice, or featured unique characters that fit really well in the anime’s take on the story.
-Taken as a whole, however, this episodic format was a detriment that leads to a nonsensical storyline that always devolves back to the same status quo.
+This works well with the new superhero-like direction of the story.
+Some episodes were pretty nice or featured unique characters that fit really well in the anime’s take on the story.
+Taken as a whole, however, this episodic format was a detriment.
+It leads to a nonsensical storyline that always devolves back to the same status quo.

 Also frustrating is that the stakes never seem to rise any.
-Every foe is always about as threatening as the last and most battles follow a similar flow, making for a repetitive format.
-I got so used to seeing the same events play out that I didn’t even fully register when Devilman was battling major story villains; how can such a moments stand out when they are treated with the same significance as the fight with the alcoholic monkey from a few episodes prior?
+Every foe is always about as threatening as the last.
+Most battles follow a similar flow, making for a repetitive format.
+I got so used to seeing the same events play out that I didn’t even fully register when Devilman was battling major story villains.
+How can such moments stand out when they are treated with the same significance as the fight with the alcoholic monkey from a few episodes prior?